Air Conditioner Safety and Maintenance Tips

 This is the unit that sits outside your home and draws in the air to cool and circulate inside.
 Make sure you do not plant bushes, plants, or trees any closer than a few feet as they may cause restrictions on air flow resulting in problems with how your home is air conditioned and potentially increased utility bills.

-Clear any debris from around your outside unit.
+First remove your AC protective cover.
+Then clear any debris from around your outside unit.
 Leaves, weeds, and other yard debris can blow and pile up next to your condenser.
 Smaller pieces can get sucked inside causing a buildup and significantly reduce the efficiency of your air conditioner.

 Turn your system on and let it run a bit.
 Make note of any problems or issues you will want to discuss with your HVAC professional when they are performing your annual system tune-up.